slackapi/node-slack-sdk/docs/_tutorials/local_development.md

 When a button is clicked, a dialog is submitted, or a user interacts with your app [using another interactive feature](https://api.slack.com/messaging/interactivity), Slack will send you information about that event, like who clicked it in what channel.

 ### Using a local Request URL for development
 If you're just getting started with your app development, you probably don't have a publicly accessible URL yet.
-Eventually, you'll want to set that up, but for now a development proxy like [ngrok](https://ngrok.com/) or [localtunnel](https://localtunnel.github.io/) will do the job.
+Eventually, you'll want to set that up, but for now a development proxy like [ngrok](https://ngrok.com/) will do the job.

 Once you've installed a development proxy, run it to begin forwarding requests to a specific port (we're using port 3000 for this example):

 > ngrok: `ngrok http 3000`
-> localtunnel: `lt --port 3000`

 ![Running ngrok](assets/ngrok.gif "Running ngrok")